Nooul/ra-component-factory/README.md

 }
 ```

-Add a config for each of the resources you want to use the factory with (e.g config/postsConfig.js) and assuming you have two roles (role1 and role2) in your app and the role of the user is found in the local Storage at `user_role`:
+Add a config for each of the resources you want to use the factory with (e.g config/postsConfig.js).
+You can have all resources in the same file if you choose so.
+Assuming you have two roles (role1 and role2) in your app and the role of the user is found in the local Storage at `user_role` it will look like that:

 ```
 import React from 'react';